-Tom Brady's wife Gisele Bündchen
+Tom Brady's ex-wife Gisele Bündchen

-Tampa Bay Buccaneers quarterback Tom Brady will go down as one of the greatest to ever do it.
-Closer to 50 than he is 35, he’s still trucking along and looking to win yet another Super Bowl after leading the Bucs to the promised land in his first year with the team.
-Along the way, he has had a special woman by his side and two children with her.
-In this post, we’re taking a look at Tom Brady’s wife Gisele Bündchen, who sadly is becoming his ex-wife because of a divorce.
+Tampa Bay Buccaneers quarterback Tom Brady has finally retired after 23 years in the NFL.
+He goes down as arguably the best to ever do it.
+Along the way, Brady had a special woman by his side and two children with her, though unfortunately his unretirement in 2022 led to a divorce.
+In this post, we’re taking a look at Tom Brady’s ex-wife Gisele Bündchen.

-Tom Brady’s wife Gisele Bündchen
+Tom Brady’s ex-wife Gisele Bündchen

 Bündchen was born on July 20, 1980, in the Southern Region of Brazil and is a sixth-generation German Brazilian.
 Her mother was a bank clerk, while her father was a sociologist and writer.
 Bündchen has a total of five sisters and grew up a Roman Catholic.